 Planning Monitoring Monitoring

 Review Reporting Performance Audit

 Submits priorities and objectives of the Integrated Development Plan to Council for approval.
 Submits the PMS framework for approval.
 Submits the municipal strategic scorecard to Council for approval.
 Approves the Service Delivery and Budget Implementation Plans.
 Enters into a performance agreement with the Municipal manager on behalf of Council.
 Assigns the responsibility for the management of the PMS to the Municipal Manager.
-Tables the budget and Top-Level SDBIP to Council for approval. programme of the IDP, including the review of key performance indicators and performance targets.
-2. Proposes the annual performance improvement measures of the municipality as part of the new municipal strategic scorecard.
-1. Receives monthly budget statement.
-2. Receives performance reports quarterly from the internal auditor.
-3. Receives performance reports twice a year from the Audit Committee.
-4. Receives monthly and quarterly reports from the Municipal Manager on the performance of Directors and the rest of the staff.
-5. Report to council on the mid-term review and the annual report on the performance of the municipality.
-6. Reports to Council on the recommendations for the improvement of the performance management system.
-1. Submits the municipal annual audit plan and any substantial changes to council for approval.
-2. Approves the implementation of the recommendations of the internal auditor with regard to both improvement in the performance of the municipality or improvement of the performance management system itself.
-3. Receives performance audit report from the Auditor General and makes recommendations to Council.
+Tables the budget and Top-Level SDBIP to Council for approval.
+Proposes to Council, the annual review programme of the IDP, including the review of key performance indicators and performance targets.
+Proposes the annual performance improvement measures of the municipality as part of the new municipal strategic scorecard.
+Proposes changes to the priorities, objectives, key performance indicators and performance targets of the municipality.
+Quarterly evaluates the performance of the municipality against adopted KPIs and targets.
+Quarterly reviews the performance of departments to improve the economy, efficiency and effectiveness of the municipality.
+Quarterly and annually evaluates the performance of the Municipal Manager.
+Receives performance reports quarterly from the internal auditor.
+Receives performance reports twice a year from the Audit Committee.
+Receives monthly and quarterly reports from the Municipal Manager on the performance of Directors and the rest of the staff.
+Report to council on the mid-term review and the annual report on the performance of the municipality.
+Reports to Council on the recommendations for the improvement of the performance management system.
+Submits the municipal annual audit plan and any substantial changes to council for approval.
+Approves the implementation of the recommendations of the internal auditor with regard to both improvement in the performance of the municipality or improvement of the performance management system itself.
+Receives performance audit report from the Auditor General and makes recommendations to Council.

-• Roles and responsibilities of the Municipal Manager
+Roles and responsibilities of the Municipal Manager